-Since 2013, we have welcomed over 1500 community members to share stories and make art about our local rivers and waterways for the Rivers Speak Community Play.
+Since 2013, over 3000 community members shared stories and made art about our local rivers and waterways for the Rivers Speak Community Play.

-These stories and this art have formed the basis for the Rivers Speak Community Play.
+These stories and this art formed the basis for the Rivers Speak Community Play.

-The play will take place at the Mississaugi First Nation Pow Wow Grounds in September 2017.
+The play was performed at the Mississaugi First Nation Pow Wow Grounds in September 2017.

-It will feature over 50 community performers and a team of professional theatre artists.
+It featured over 50 community performers and a team of 30 professional theatre artists, musicians and designers.

-Together, we'll animate the stories we've heard and the art we've created using song, dance, and storytelling to bring you on a magical river journey you won't soon forget!
+Together, we animated the stories we'd heard and the art we'd created using song, dance, and storytelling to bring over 600 audience members on a magical river journey.

 The play may be over but the journey continues this summer, with the Gigidoowag Ziibiik | The Rivers Speak Evolving Gallery.